Skip to main content

 Biopsy

 • Needle core biopsy for those with suspicious clinical or radiological findings.
+This should be done urgently if the breast tissue is hard, non-tender or adjoins underlying structure.

 If no underlying cause is found, it is said to be idiopathic.

-Gynaecomastia and male breast cancer1
+Gynaecomastia and male breast cancer45

-See the separate Male Breast Cancer article.
+See the separate Male breast cancer article.

 • Mean age of male breast cancer is 65 years - but it can occur at any age.

 • There is increased risk in Klinefelter's syndrome (58-fold higher risk) and treatment with oestrogens, such as in gender change.
+7

 • A history of ionising radiation increases risk.